 There are many flashing and strobing lights.
 You may be affected by The Eureka Room if you are susceptible to photosensitive epilepsy or have other photo sensitivities.
 If you have questions, email me.

 For those who are sensitive to the “rainbow effect” caused by some projectors, I use a 3-chip projector which eliminates the rainbow effect.

 Unfortunately The Eureka Room is currently located in a home that is not ADA accessible.
-When the Eureka Room moves to a new location in 2021 I will make sure it will be ADA accessible.
+When the Eureka Room moves to a new location in 2022 I will do my best to make sure it will be ADA accessible.